 Originally, Dom was scheduled to receive his transplant at a hospital in Pennsylvania.
 In preparation of his upcoming surgery, he began taking online classes at Penn State to ensure he could continue to pursue his education throughout his transplant journey without delaying his graduation.
 However, Jamie wasn’t all that pleased about Dom receiving care so far away.

 By the end of January, a family member of Dom’s, Sergeant First Class Kayla Wright, was approved to be his match.
 However, the transplant center in Pennsylvania couldn’t schedule the transplant until March or April at the earliest.
 Knowing time was of the essence, Jamie and Dom to reach out to the Abdominal Transplant Center.
-Dom consulted with UT Health Austin abdominal transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Directory of both the Abdominal Transplant Center and the Pediatric Abdominal Transplant Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, by phone.
+Dom consulted with UT Health Austin abdominal transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for the Abdominal Transplant Center, by phone.

 On Sunday, February 13, Dom and Kayla flew to Austin together.
 It was the first time they had seen each other in over a decade.
 Both Dom and Kayla met with Dr. Turgeon and UT Health Austin transplant nephrologist Brian K Lee, MD, who serves as Medical Director of the Kidney Transplant Program within the Abdominal Transplant Center, the next day.
 The transplant surgery was scheduled for the following week.

 “When I learned that Dom was in kidney failure, donating my kidney wasn’t even a question,” shares Kayla, a military intelligence officer in the United States Army who has served on active duty for over 13 years.
 “Family is family, and when your family needs you, you show up.”